gyulabodor/mentoring/spring-exceptions-validation-security.md

 2. Add `@ControllerAdvice` or `@RestControllerAdvice` annotation on your `GlobalExceptionHandler` class.

    - **@ControllerAdvice:** make your class a global exception handler in the app, can throw simple custom serverside-rendered templates/error page htmls.

    - **@RestControllerAdvice:** Almost the same as simple ControllerAdvice, but it throws exceptions with details put into ResponseBody.

+   - :exclamation: if you are using `@ControllerAdvice` then `GlobalExceptionHandler` should extend `ResponseEntityExceptionHandler` to work well with RESTApi

 3. Create custom exception class which extends `Exception` eg.: `NotFoundException.java`
-4. Define at least `@ExceptionHandler` on in `GlobalExceptionHandler` class.
+4. Define at least 1 `@ExceptionHandler` function in `GlobalExceptionHandler` class.
-   - Check my project code exmaple
+   - Check my project code
-5. Szövegezés

 ## Bean Validation